Roger L Putnam Vocational-Technical High School: Student body

 Roger L. Putnam Vocational Technical Academy serves 1,632 students throughout the Springfield area.
 Of these, 27.1% are African American, 1.5% are Asian, 56.8% are Hispanic, 11.8% are white, and 2.8% are identified as "other".
 Further populations identified include the percentage of First Language not English (27%), Limited English Proficient (8.6%), Low Income (72.4%), and Special Education (23.3%).
 Students' years may be identified by their uniform shirts: freshmen are to wear gray polos and black and navy blue pants, shorts, or skirts, whereas upperclassmen may wear blue or gold, which are Putnam's school colors.
 The graduation rate is 69.7%.
 The school does not appear to report plans for graduating seniors to the Massachusetts Department of Elementary and Secondary Education.

 Performance

 Although it has shown small improvements over the years, Roger L. Putnam Vocational Technical Academy is currently designated as a Level 3 school by the Massachusetts Department of Elementary and Secondary Education as of March 2016.
-In 2010, no demographic achieved the goals set Adequate Yearly Progress (AYP) by the Massachusetts Department of Elementary and Secondary Education for English Language Arts, as measured by attendance, standardized test scores, and other factors.
+In 2010, no demographic achieved the goals set for Adequate Yearly Progress (AYP) by the Massachusetts Department of Elementary and Secondary Education for English Language Arts, as measured by attendance, standardized test scores, and other factors.
 In mathematics, only white students made (AYP) (except "Meets or exceeds state requirements"), with all other demographics (save African American) posting a loss of progress.
 From 2003 onward, the years 2004 and 2008 were the most recent years in which the school met AYP.